olizzh0105/review-data-source-analysis/README.md

 #### Pandora

-Pandora shows the clearest difference in complaint composition.
+Pandora shows one of the clearest differences in complaint concentration.

 Google Play negative reviews contain more Technical / App Performance complaints: